Also Known As

 Prevention

 Some horse owners go so far as to build "hoof spas" on their property for daily soaking.
-Some owners keep a spray bottle of water handy and spray the horse's hooves and coronet bands with water throughout the day.
-Soaking boots can be purchased from horse supply stores and are especially helpful for horses with a tendency to have dry, brittle hooves.
+Also, keeping a spray bottle of water handy and spraying the horse's hooves and coronet bands with water throughout the day helps in keeping the hooves moisturized.
+Soaking boots can be purchased from horse supply stores and are especially helpful for horses with a tendency to dry, brittle hooves.

 Treatment